If you want to be a freelance journalist, you need to know how to find and interview sources.

 You might need to ignore those first-time jitters to ask a source for an interview.
 And once you’re on the phone or face to face with a source, guiding the conversation takes a little practice.
 But it’s a skill you can learn to develop.

-Want to learn how to find and interview sources as a freelance journalist?
+Want to learn how to become a freelance writer and find and interview sources as a freelance journalist?
 Here’s how it’s done:

 Interviewing tips from freelance journalist pros